Fargekritt/Webscraper/README.md

 # Webscraper
-Using python to make a webscraper
+Using python to make a webscraper that pulls out pictures, Phone numbers and email addresses